matejbizjak/kumuluzee-nats/jetstream/README.md

 @JetStreamListener(subject = "subject")
 @ConsumerConfig(name = "custom", configOverrides = {@ConfigurationOverride(key = "deliverPolicy", value = "new")})
 public void receive(String value){
     System.out.println(value);
 }
 ```

-`@JetStreamListener` has the following parameters TODO:
+`@JetStreamListener` has the following parameters:

 - connection
 - context
-- subject
+- subject (required)
 - stream
-- queue
+- queue (queue group to join)
-- autoAck
-- bind
-- durable
-- ordered
+- doubleAck (for double-acking, see [Exactly once delivery](#exactly-once-delivery))
+- bind (whether this subscription is expected to bind to an existing stream and durable consumer)
+- durable (consumer durable name, overrides the durable name from consumer configurations)
+- ordered (whether this subscription is expected to ensure messages come in order)

+Durable means the server will remember where we are if we use that name.

 #### Pull consumers

 To be able to manually pull messages from the server we need to inject `JetStreamSubscription` reference with the help
 of `@JetStreamSubscriber` annotation.
 We have to use it in conjunction with the `@Inject` annotation, as shown on the example below.

-Durable must be set for
-pull based consumers!
+> :warning: Durable must be set for pull based consumers!

 There is another **optional** annotation available, which allows us to select a consumer configuration with an option to
 override the configurations.